Asus Merlin and Mullvad VPN

 Click on the Mullvad configuration file and then open.

 After selecting configuration file click on upload

-You will now see the OpenVPN client settings, make sure that your settings match the image below
+You will now see the OpenVPN client settings, make sure that your settings match below.

 From the Advanced Settings click on IPV6 then In the Basic Config, Change the Connection type to Native.